Yarn Loop level guide

 How to Solve Yarn Loop Level 57 — Full Solution

-- Open yellow on the right and lower sides so the large background sheet starts disappearing before you focus on the mug.
+- Open yellow first on the right and lower sides so the large poster-like background starts disappearing before you touch the mug details.

-- Add black to the cup outline and steam edges once yellow has already started shrinking the poster-like field.
+- Add black next for the cup outline and steam edges, but only after the yellow border has already started shrinking.

-- Bring in white when the cup body has enough exposed border to keep pulling instead of idling behind yellow.
+- Bring in white once the cup body has enough exposed edge to keep moving; otherwise white just idles behind the yellow field.

-- Hold brown until the top coffee surface is clearly open and can actually drain.
+- Hold brown until the top coffee surface is actually visible, because early brown taps do not have enough open contact to pull consistently.

-- Finish with the red heart, handle edge, and thin steam strokes after the mug body is mostly free.
+- Finish by clearing the heart, handle edge, and steam strokes after the mug body is mostly free, since those thin leftovers are the final pieces that stall the loop.

 Common Mistakes to Avoid